SkyleafTech/SkyleafTech.github.io/_posts/2019-08-09-Docker ELK MultiNode Certificate.md

 ### First Trail:

 When I struggling on this question, I have discoverd the first example the [configuring-tls-docker](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/configuring-tls-docker.html)，I realized I need two steps to make it happen.
 Firstly, we need to run the create-certs.yml to generate the certificates, then I can run docker-compose.yml file to create es multi node service.
-But somehow I failed with these example, I'm confused with the password and cetificate, I tried to enter to http://127.0.0.1:9200 with the password that I put in .env file, but it does not work.
+But somehow I failed with this example, I'm confused with the password and cetificate, I tried to enter http://127.0.0.1:9200 with the password that I put in .env file, but it does not work.
 Dont know why???
-But I can re-generate it by the following code
+But I can re-generate it by the following code，which will generate the elasticsearch password for me.
+But this is not what I want.

 ˋˋˋ

     docker exec es01 /bin/bash -c "bin/elasticsearch-setup-passwords \
     auto --batch \
     -Expack.ssl.certificate=certificates/es01/es01.crt \
     -Expack.ssl.certificate_authorities=certificates/ca/ca.crt \
     -Expack.ssl.key=certificates/es01/es01.key \
     --url https://localhost:9200"

 ˋˋˋ

 ### Second trial:

 I have discoverd the second example the  [elastic/stack-docker](https://github.com/elastic/stack-docker).
-We need docker-compose file to do it, and find out we need to do more work then just generate certificate and make it work.
+We need docker-compose file and shell files to do it, and find out we need to do more work then just generate certificate and make it work.

 Firstly, we run ***docker-compose -f setup.yml up***.
 To trigger setup.yml and generate certificate and set ELASTIC_PASSWORD to elasticseatch service, then generate certificate files and keystores, copy the certificate files to each services.
 Secondly, we can run ***docker-compose up -d***, to start up the elk serivces, and try to login to http://localhost:5601 with username: elastic, password will print out on the console when you first run the setup.yml.
 Yes, this does works!!
 Thanks God.